Anupam0401/Simon-Game-JS/README.md

 # The-Simon-Game
 Simon is an electronic game of memory skill invented by Ralph H. Baer and Howard J. Morrison.
-It is a classic Arcade game which is super fun to play.
+It is a classic Arcade game and super fun to play.

 How to Play: